protege_pizza

 Modern enterprises increasingly rely on:

-Traditional architectures built purely on:
+Traditional architectures are built purely on:

 are no longer sufficient for advanced semantic intelligence.